Inspiring, Engaging, & Dynamic

 More information

-On Saturday, February 28, participants enjoy a morning and evening keynote session and free time to rest, explore, and retreat.
+On Saturday, February 27, participants enjoy a morning and evening keynote session and free time to rest, explore, and retreat.
 Free time options include contemplative prayer stations, hiking, disc golf, and more.

-The retreat will conclude on Sunday, March 1 following worship and lunch.
+The retreat will conclude on Sunday, February 28, following worship and lunch.

 Nine years ago, Clay left the local church he was serving to follow a mystical path, a call into a deeper following of Christ.
 This journey has led him into deep soul work, to being a Wild Mustang and to the Retreat House.
 He is an artist, speaker, spiritual director, and published author.
 Clay participated at Gilmont for over 30 years and has led numerous retreats and conferences at Gilmont and around the country, for both youth and adults.

-Clay is currently serving as a Parish Associate at Trinity Presbyterian, McKinney, having stepped back into church ministry a year and half ago.
 Clay is married to Crysta.
 They have two children, Drew and Michaela, a daughter-in-law Julie, a grandson Max, a dog Jake, and a turtle Franklin.

 Meet the Music Leader - John Mark Solomon